 If the shows currently on offer don't impress you, take a look behind to see what else is coming to Apple TV+.

 This show is being made in conjunction with the BBC and will star Imelda Staunton (Harry Potter).
 It's an eight-part series that will be released in 2020.

 Comedy murder-mystery set at a high school reunion afterparty.
 Each episodes will feature a retelling of the same night from a different character's perspective.

 Apparently Apple is working on adapting a "gritty Israeli TV show” for the US market.
 Show-runners Howard Gordon and Warren Leight worked on 24, Homeland and Law and Order.
 The show centres on two elderly Vietnam vets - one of whom is played by Richard Gere.

-A documentary about 17-year-old Billy Eilish who has won a host of awards and was Apple's first Artist of the Year.
+February will mark the premiere of The World's A Little Blurry, a documentary about Billie Eilish who has won a host of awards and was Apple's first Artist of the Year.

 Apple's said to be preparing to stream A movie adaption of Dickens' A Christmas Carol starring Will Ferrell and Ryan Reynolds.

 We expect to see this in December 2020 or late 2021.

 This adaptation of the Edith Wharton novel is about a midwestern girl who climbs the ladder of New York high society.
 Sofia Coppola is developing the series for Apple.

 Premiering on 13 November, Doug Unplugs is an animated series for children from Dreamworks Animation about Doug - a young robot who decides to go out into the world.
 With the help of his friend Emma he discovers that there is a lot to learn from people.